How To Get Tickets To The Louvre

 You will need to print the ticket and take an ID with you as tickets are nominative and you may be asked to show your ID upon entering.
 These are not skip-the-line tickets, but you will be guaranteed access to the Pyramid within 30 minutes of the time shown on the ticket.

-You won’t be able to cancel or modify tickets bought on the official site.
-You can ask for a refund of the ticket if you made a “honest mistake” when you purchased a ticket, or for delays in accessing the site caused by the management; but other than that you won’t be eligible for a refund.
+Something very important to keep in mind when getting Louvre tickets on the official website is that these tickets can’t be cancelled or modified.
+You can ask for a refund of the ticket if you made a “honest mistake” when purchasing, or for delays in accessing the site caused by the management; but other than that you won’t be eligible for a refund.

 Requests for refunds must be sent by email to assistance-billetterie@louvre.fr.
 You must include the order number and specify the reason for the reimbursement.

-Third party booking sites such as GetYourGuide or Tiqets are how to buy tickets to the Louvre for a completely hassle free experience.
+Third party booking sites such as GetYourGuide are how to buy tickets to the Louvre for a completely hassle free experience.
+Louvre tickets on these sites cost €3 extra compared to those sold on the official site.

 Much like on the official website, you can book your tickets up to 90 days in advance, and depending on the day of your visit you actually get a special discount too.